lucasresck/search-engine/README.md

 For this project our group developed a search engine that searches for a word, or multiple words, in the English portion of the Wikipedia corpus.
 In order to do that, we constructed a trie in C++ to use as our data structure.
 We used Python to pre-process the corpus and then inserted it into the trie.
 Our search is also done in C++.
 If we have more than one word, we compare the pages that are common to all words and only return them.

-In order to run the program you should download the files on this link: https://bit.ly/2WvZ0Fj.
+In order to run the program you should download the files on this link: https://bit.ly/2WYQing.

 (i) The folder "separated pages": this folder contains the Wikipedia pages separated in different files and ordered by alphabetical order;

-(ii) The file "titles\_ordered.txt": list of titles of Wikipedia pages in alphabetical order;
+(ii) The file "titles\_ordered.txt": list of titles of Wikipedia pages in alphabetical https://bit.ly/2WvZ0Fjorder;

 (iii) The file "serialization.txt": contains the serialization of the trie composed by the Wikipedia pages;